 We realise this may be a particular difficulty in some more rural areas but believe that the Undertakers could arrange to move the body to a more local undertaker to care for whilst waiting to be viewed.

 If a patient passes away and the family would like to repatriate them to their country of birth, a ‘Free from Infection Certificate’ will be required from the Undertakers.
 The following provides information on what is required by the GPs in this instance:

 - If the patient has had a postmortem the information needs to be provided by a Pathologist from the hospital where this took place.

 - If the GP has issued the death certificate this will then need to be provided by the GP.

 - There is, as such, no formal certificate.
 However a letter will need to be provided.
 This will need to include information regarding the infection status of the following:

 - Hep C

 - This is not core GMS work therefore you are able to charge for this

-The Coroner’s office is tasked with establishing who has died, and how, when, and where they died.
-However, they are not medical, so they need specialist medical input to advise them what the cause of death is.
-If it is not clear or unnatural then the Coroner will seek further specialist medical input i.e. post mortem or other expert opinion to advise them in making the decision.
+The Coroner’s office is tasked with establishing who has died, as well as how, when, and where they died.
+However, they are not medical, and they need specialist medical input to advise them what the cause of death is.
+If it is not clear or unnatural then the Coroner will seek further specialist medical input i.e. post-mortem or other expert opinion to advise them in making the decision.

 The medical specialist who is most often in the position to be able to advise on the cause of death is the patient’s GP who manages the vast majority of a patient’s care.
 The statutory duty to fill out the death certificate rests with the doctor who has cared for the patient.
 Therefore, the Coroner will contact the patient’s GP.